lantunes/netomaton/demos/reversible_ca/README.md

 an apparently more disordered state, and evolves to something more ordered, contrary to what we typically expect to observe in Nature.
 The average cell Shannon entropies are also plotted, and are computed using the built-in function `average_cell_entropy`.
-(Note that the cellular automata along the bottom of the plots above describe the time evolution going from right-to-left instead of the usual top-to-bottom.)
+(Note that the cellular automata along the bottom of the plots above describe the time evolution going from left-to-right instead of the usual top-to-bottom.)

 The source code for these examples can be found